Updated: Jan 16

 How to design a strategy that converts clicks into signups or sales

 You should be thinking like your ideal customer.
 When are they online?
 What are they searching for?
 What keywords are they using to find you?
 Keep this all in mind when you are creating pin and board descriptions.
 The Pinterest search bar is a great tool to find keywords.
 Type in your subject and take note of the suggested words that appear underneath it, use these words in your descriptions to make them keyword rich and also to add hashtags to your pin.
-But don't go overboard with hashtags, just a few good ones is enough for Pinterest.
+But don't go overboard with hashtags, just a few good ones is enough for Pinterest. *EDIT January 2021 - the jury is out on hashtags at the moment, watch this space for more news soon!

 Your images should be clean and crisp!
 By this I mean no images with busy backgrounds and hard to read text.
 Make it easy for your viewers to read what the pin is about and use a background image that is easy on the eye but scroll-stopping good!